-While most web applications are accessed via HTTPS and Domains, you also have the option to expose your application directly via TCP.
+While most web applications are accessed via HTTPS and Domains, you also have the option to expose up to 5 ports of your application directly via TCP.

 To start, open Settings for any container that exposes a port and switch the protocol from